PavelZaletski/react-course/README.md

 I added redux to project, implemented filtering and sorting as redux actions.
 Also I covered new files with tests and implemented offline data storage feature.

 Task finished on May, 13

+### Task 6

+I added router in app, created 404 page and implemented some improvements in components

+Task finished on May, 28